 NCTRC: The Future (0.10 CEU’s)

-Presenter: Presenter: Anne Richard, MS, LRT/CTRS, Executive Director and Robin McNeal, CTRS, Director of Credentialing
+Presenters: Anne Richard, MS, LRT/CTRS, Executive Director and Robin McNeal, CTRS, Director of Credentialing

 This session will focus on various aspects of NCTRC including the future of credentialing.
 Present day updates and a look at the 2019 CTRS Profile Study and professional pride in the credential will be discussed.